 The six lamps (three on each side) surround the one central lamp in the middle.
 This parallels the observations that we find in the color spectrum: 3 + 3 + 1 = 7.

-It’s no coincidence that the visible light color spectrum is made up of one (1) ultra-color (pure white) which contains three (3) primary colors (red, green, blue), which when combined create three more colors (magenta, cyan, yellow) for a total of seven (7).
+It’s no coincidence that the visible light color spectrum is made up of one (1) ultra-color (pure white) which contains three (3) primary colors (red,yellow,blue), which when combined create three secondary colors (orange,green,violet) for a total of seven (7).

-(It should be noted that we perceive color [more on that later], therefore, it’s easy to make up new colors, e.g. “indigo” based on how our brain interprets what we see.
-Our human eyes only have 3 cone-shaped photoreceptors, and they are red, green and blue… More on that later, as well!)
+It should be noted that we perceive color (more on that later); therefore, it’s easy to identify new colors, e.g., indigo—a tertiary color—based on how our brain interprets what we see.
+Our human eyes only have three (3) cone-shaped photoreceptors: red, green, and blue; more on that later, as well!

 Right from creation in Genesis 1, God established the seven days of the week, with the seventh day being the Sabbath (a day of rest).
-Mathematically speaking—like the color spectrum, the seven days of creation speak to God’s perfection through the first cyclic number (an integer that where permutations of its digits result in related numbers).
-As it relates the first six days of creation and the six colors that result in pure white light:
+Like the color spectrum, the seven days of creation speak to God’s perfection through a beautifully designed number: 142857, also known as a cyclic number.

 Ultimately, our infinite God accomplished his PERFECT will in everything He created, right into infinity.
 You can find the number 7 intelligently designed into many things (including the seven wavelengths of the electromagnetic spectrum), and it’s referenced numerous times in the Bible.
 One such reference is the seven spirits of God, as found in the prophecies about Jesus in the book of Isaiah: